 For the just-launched Leading Together: The Campaign for Washington University, Sumers serves as a member of the New York City executive committee and as a member of the Arts & Sciences committee.

 Sumers, who grew up in a “solidly middle class family,” has sponsored scholarships at Washington University for many years, including both an annual and an endowed scholarship in memory of his late mother, Joan.
 He has been active in the university’s scholarship initiative, Opening Doors to the Future, serving as co-chair of the New York City committee and as a member of the national committee for Arts & Sciences.

-Gary and Rachel Sumers are sustaining charter members of the Danforth Circle Chancellor’s Level and life patrons of the William Greenleaf Eliot Society.
+Gary Sumers is a sustaining charter member of the Danforth Circle Chancellor’s Level and life patron of the William Greenleaf Eliot Society.

 October 6, 2012